Jackie had a baby late in life via donor egg IVF after research on fertility options for older women. She now writes about her experiences.

 If a woman in her 50s wants to get pregnant then pretty much the only option with a decent rate of success is to use donor eggs.
 Even if you opt to use donor eggs you will still need to find a clinic that will treat women over 50, as the majority of clinics have a cut-off age below this.
 You will also need to be in very good overall health in order to minimize risks and maximize the chances of carrying the baby to term.

-In the US, the American Society of Reproductive Medicine states that "Because of concerns related to the high-risk nature of pregnancy, as well as longevity, treatment of women over the age of 55 should generally be discouraged."
-In the UK, guidelines exist that recommend only women up to the age of 50 are treated with IVF but as they are guidelines, there are some private clinics who will go over this age.
+In the US, the American Society of Reproductive Medicine states that, "Because of concerns related to the high-risk nature of pregnancy, as well as longevity, treatment of women over the age of 55 should generally be discouraged."
+In the UK, guidelines exist that recommend only women up to the age of 50 are treated with IVF.
+As they are guidelines, though, there are some private clinics that will go over this age.

 As an example, IVI, the largest Assisted Reproduction group in the world, recommends that women over the age of 50 look into other ways of becoming mothers, including adoption, although they do say that they look at each case individually.

-However, there are fertility clinics that will treat women over 50 (using donor eggs) as has been shown in the headlines, where women as old as 72, but usually in their 50s or 60s, have given birth to children.
-Some of the clinics that will take older women are based in Europe, including in Spain, Greece, and the Ukraine.
+However, there are fertility clinics that will treat women over 50 (using donor eggs) as has been shown in the headlines, where women as old as 74 (In September 2019 an Indian woman gave birth to twins after IVF with donor eggs), but usually in their 50s or 60s, have given birth to children.
+Some of the clinics that will take older women are based in Europe, including in Spain, Greece, and Ukraine.
 There are also clinics in India that will treat older women.

 The donated eggs are fertilised with the partner's sperm if that is possible (otherwise donor embryos or donor sperm can be used) and transferred to the woman's uterus.
 The success rates for IVF using donor eggs are very good (especially compared to success rates using own eggs).